 Sexual harassment is a form of sex discrimination and is unlawful under federal and state law.
 Sexual harassment includes harassment on the basis of sex, sexual orientation, gender identity and the status of being transgender.
+Sexual harassment is not limited to sexual contact, touching, or expressions of a sexually suggestive nature.
+Sexual harassment includes all forms of gender discrimination including gender role stereotyping and treating employees differently because of their gender.
 Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's sex when: